 How to Sew a Reusable Muslin Tea Bag

-Tea bags are tiny, but they are also a serious problem with landfill waste.
-Why not make your own reusable muslin tea bags so that you can enjoy better quality teas and go zero waste?
+No one wants microplastics with their tea, which is a common problem with many tea bags you buy in the store.
+Why not make your own reusable muslin tea bags so that you can enjoy better quality teas with less worry and zero waste?

 reusable tea bags with glass of tea

 I love reusable tea bags because you can buy better teas (usually whole leaf teas or teas with whole ingredients) to steep.
-Which is so much tastier than the dried powder found in store bought tea bags.
+They are so much better than the dried powder found in store bought tea bags.

 Do I Have to Use Muslin?